laravel/docs/middleware.md

 The `terminate` method should receive both the request and the response.
 Once you have defined a terminable middleware, you should add it to the list of global middlewares in your HTTP kernel.

-> **Note:** You must bind your middleware class to container as singleton if you want your `terminate` method to be called on the same instance as the `handle` method.
+When calling the `terminate` method on your middleware, Laravel will resolve a fresh instance of the middleware from the [service container](/docs/{{version}}/container).
+If you would like to use the same middleware instance when the `handle` and `terminate` methods are called, register the middleware with the container using the container's `singleton` method.